ccollicutt/swiftacular/README.md

 * Ansible 1.4
 * Virtualbox 4.2.6
 * Vagrant 1.3.5
-* OpenStack Havana from the Ubuntu Cloud Archive
+* OpenStack Havana from the [Ubuntu Cloud Archive](https://wiki.ubuntu.com/ServerTeam/CloudArchive)
 * Ubuntu 12.04 for the vms

 ## Modules

 There is an swift-ansible-modules directory in the library directory that contains a couple of modules taken from the offical Ansible modules as well as the [openstack-ansible-modules](https://github.com/lorin/openstack-ansible) and for now both have been modified to allow the "insecure" option, which means self-signed certificates.
 I hope to get those changes into their respective repositories soon.

+## Future work

+* Make using LXC an option
+* Deploy Swift from source

+## Issues

+* Loop mounts won't survive a reboot on the storage nodes

 ## Notes

 * I know that Vagrant can automatically start Ansible playbooks on the creation of a vm, but I prefer to run the playbook manually
-* LXC is likely a better fit than Virtualbox given all the vms are the same OS
+* LXC is likely a better fit than Virtualbox given all the vms are the same OS and we don't need to boot any vms withing vms inception style
 * Starting the vms is a bit slow I believe because of the extra networks